Israel D. Gebru

-I'm a Research Scientist at Meta Reality Labs Research (RLR) in Pittsburgh, PA.
+I am a Research Scientist at Meta Reality Labs Research (RLR) in Pittsburgh, where I develop machine learning models to power social telepresence experiences.

 Email /